anikethsaha/htmllinter/README.md

 - `htmllinter` is the linter which comes with its own CLI to run with.
 It supports pretty error display in table format.
 It has node API which can be use to linter node programs.

 - `htmllinter-basic-standard`: it is the rule package, which consist of basic rules that can be configured through [htmllinter's config file](#config_file).
-                               [Click here]() to see the rules it comes with.
+[CLICK HERE](https://github.com/anikethsaha/htmllinter/blob/master/packages/htmllinter-basic-standard/README.md) to see the rules it comes with.

 ## Usage
 `htmllinter` can be configured through a config file name `htmllinter.config.js` .
-Create this file in your project and follow [this guide]() to configure this file.
+Create this file in your project and follow [this guide](#config-file) to configure this file.

-And then you can lint your html files using the following commands
+And now you are ready to lint your html files using the following commands

 ```shell
 $ htmllinter input.html